Please keep in your prayers every day:

 Outreach / Evangelism / Membership Ministry leads the congregation in outreach to the un-churched of the community and seeks to reactivate inactive members.

 Property/ Building Maintenance Ministry maintains the buildings and grounds of the church.
 This ministry accepts requests from the Congregation and repairs or replaces outdated and broken equipment to make sure our church presents a neat and well-maintained appearance.
 Recently, solar panels were installed on the rear roof of the Fellowship building, resulting in a significant saving in electrical costs.

 Resource Ministry encourages the giving of time, talents and treasures to the Lord’s ministry in the church and provides for the proper maintenance and distribution of those resources.
 The Resource Ministry team creates the annual budget for the church allowing for the proper distribution of the Congregation’s resources and the Congregation Treasurer maintains it.

-Social Ministry: oversees the Congregation’s ministry among the needy of the church and the community.
-Examples of assistance would be volunteering to cook and serve the homeless at the Shepherd’s table, donating emergency assistance groceries to the Churches Assisting People (CAP) for families in need, providing clothing and school supplies for needy children through Fostering Hope and working community blood drives.
+Social Ministry oversees the Congregation’s ministry among the needy of the church and the community.
+Examples of assistance would be volunteering to cook and serve the homeless at Shepherd’s table, donating emergency assistance groceries to the Churches Assisting People (CAP) for families in need, providing clothing and school supplies for needy children through Fostering Hope and working community blood drives.

 Church / Staff Ministry provides a table for sharing concerns of the Congregation with the salaried staff of the church.

-Lutheran Men in Mission: is a fellowship of Lutheran men meeting on the last Saturday of each month for breakfast @ 8.30.
+Lutheran Men in Mission is a fellowship of Lutheran men meeting on the last Saturday of each month for breakfast @ 8.30.
 They discuss topics of service and projects they might accomplish for our church with their labor and money from their fundraising.
-The ladies of the church are often invited.
+The ladies of the church are also invited.

-Scholarship Ministry: provides a $1,000 scholarship for our graduating high school seniors.
-These scholarships are funded by contributions to the Susan B. Handy memorial scholarship fund around Mother’s day.
+Scholarship Ministry provides a $1,250 scholarship for our graduating high school seniors.
+These scholarships are funded by contributions to the Susan B. Handy memorial scholarship fund around Mother’s Day.